Tag Archives: rain storm

 Way back when (over eight years ago!)
 I shared a picture of some wild hail.
 Last night another big boomer passed through the Twin Cities, and the hail was the biggest I’ve personally yet experienced:

-Apparently some folks got baseball-sized hail.
+Some folks apparently got baseball-sized hail.
 (I saw a picture in a local news article — hail stone side by side with a baseball.
 That would do some serious damage.
 The stones I was getting were plenty loud as it was!)

 I just had to step outside (in my underwear) and grab a few of the bigger ones.
 Stuck them in my freezer.
 Maybe I’ll actually put them in a soda or something.
 (Or just take them out and admire them once in a while.)